-Land use designations for North Richmond are shown on the Land Use Map and defined in the Land Use Element.
-The area south of Wildcat Creek is the heart of the community.
-In that area, land use designations plan for the continuation of residential uses at a range of densities supported by local-serving commercial development.
-The Mixed Use designations along Fred Jackson Way and Chesley Avenue envision a combination of affordable, multi-family residential units and ground-level retail and office uses.
+Land use designations for North Richmond are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
+Most of North Richmond is planned for continued light industrial, public, and resource conservation uses.
+The area south of Wildcat Creek is the heart of the community and is planned for the continuation of residential uses at a range of densities, supported by local-serving commercial development.
+The mixed-use designations along Fred Jackson Way, Market Avenue, and Chesley Avenue are intended to create a combination of affordable, multiple-family residential units and ground-level retail and office uses.
+The North Richmond Design Guidelines provide more detailed design guidance for development in this area.